 Whilst CPD courses won’t require the same lengthy hours of commitment as a foundational course, they should be highly skill specific, and the end qualification and certificate should reflect this.

 All of the Animas CPD coaching courses focus on delivering and refining key skills for established coaches, in a practical and theoretical way.
 Not only this, but each one provides 12 hours of Continuing Coach Education enabling you to meet the ICF credential renewal requirements.
-You can choose from a Certificate in Existential Coaching, Certificate in Group Coaching, Certificate in Mindfulness Coaching, or the Certificate in Positive Psychology for Coaching.
+We offer a wide range of varied CPD courses from the Certificate in Existential Coaching and Certificate in Group Coaching to the Certificate in Mindfulness Coaching and the Certificate in Positive Psychology for Coaching.